 - Everybody Hates Mathematics: "Math Suks"

-- Greatest Hits Album: Several, most notably the 7x platinum-selling Songs You Know by Heart.
+- Greatest Hits Album: Several, but most notably Songs You Know by Heart, the 7x platinum-selling album which remains Buffett's most successful record.

 - Hope Springs Eternal: "Breathe In, Breathe Out, Move On" is a Tear Jerker tribute to New Orleans and what it endured during Hurricane Katrina, but the constant message of the song is that in the end, there is always hope.If a hurricane doesn't leave you deadIt will make you strongDon't try to explain it.
 Just nod your headBreathe in, breathe out, move on